 Basic Configuration

 If you need support for a higher load, we are ready to help you choose the best component configuration that aligns with your needs and remains cost-effective.
-AWS and other cloud providers provide significant flexibility for this purpose.
+AWS and other cloud providers provide significant flexibility for this purpose, which is especially valuable when a chatbot must scale without driving costs too high.

 For example, an infrastructure configuration designed to support up to 60,000 users per day is presented below.
-This setup utilizes higher-performance Amazon EC2 and AWS RDS instances, expands the database deployment across multiple Availability Zones rather than just one as in the basic configuration, and includes increased storage capacity and greater outbound traffic capabilities.
+This setup utilizes higher-performance Amazon EC2 and AWS RDS instances, expands the database deployment across multiple Availability Zones rather than just one as in the basic configuration, and includes increased storage capacity and greater outbound traffic capabilities for a larger RAG chatbot environment.

 The higher-performance configuration